-PAYE21030 - employer records: maintain employer record: cessation of an employer record
+PAYE21030 - Employer records: maintain employer record: cessation of an employer record

-Cessation of an employer record
+Manual cessation of an employer record

 XP schemes